Avashist1998/notes/interview-prep/behavioral.md

 - The new Text-to-Cypher system outperformed the previous search stack across accuracy, relevance, and depth of answers.
 - After rollout, the sales team reported that CAT Chat could now answer complex, multi-hop queries with far higher reliability.
 - The upgrade became the backbone of the next iteration of the product and enabled new workflows that weren’t previously possible.
+- We say a improvement in mRR from 0.56 to 0.84
+    - User Usage
+        - The user usage when up by 20%
+    - Results sharing with the team
+    - User satisfaction
+        - It went up by 22%

 ## Describe a situation where you had to work with a difficult team member